-Despite its oversized dimensions, the big crossover avoids looking like a box thanks to sleek styling elements such as a tapering roofline and upswept character lines running along the base of the doors.
-Audi's trademark oversized grille adorns the front fascia, and LED running lights provide a bit of illuminated bling.
+Despite its oversized dimensions, the big crossover avoids looking like a box thanks to sleek styling elements such as a tapering roof line and character lines running along the base of the doors.
+A huge rendition of Audi's trademark singleframe grille adorns the front fascia, and LED daytime running lights provide a bit of illuminated bling.

-While the exterior styling fools the eye into making the vehicle seem smaller than it is, the interior, in reality, is smaller than one might expect.
-While the first two rows are spacious and comfortable, the third-row seats are best suited to children, and only 10.2 cubic feet of cargo space is available with all seats in the upright position.
-Fold the rearmost seats and a more sizable 42 cubic feet are available, while folding the second row seats as well unlocks a total of 72.5 cubic feet.
+The exterior styling fools the eye into making the vehicle seem smaller than it is but the interior, in reality, is smaller than one might expect.
+While the first two rows are spacious and comfortable, the third-row seats are best suited to children, and 14.8 cubic feet of cargo space is available with all seats in the upright position.
+Fold the rearmost seats and a more sizable 37.5 cubic feet are available, while folding the second row seats as well unlocks a total of 71.6 cubes.

 Trim Level Breakdown

 The Q7 is available in Premium, Premium Plus and Prestige trim levels.

 Premium models ship with three-zone climate control, a three-spoke multi-function steering wheel, a manually-adjustable steering column, a panoramic sunroof, an auto-dimming rear-view mirror, 10 cup holders, LED ambient lighting, leather upholstery, heated front seats, a ten-speaker sound system, cruise control, a HomeLink transceiver, a keyless ignition, Bluetooth connectivity, a rear-view camera, parking sensors on both ends, automatic headlights and wipers, rear fog lights, and a power tailgate.